East Germany: Sport

 East Germany was very successful in the sports of cycling, weightlifting, swimming, gymnastics, track and field, boxing, ice skating, and winter sports.
 The success is largely attributed to doping under the direction of Manfred Höppner, a sports doctor, described as the architect of East Germany's state-sponsored drug program.

 Anabolic steroids were the most detected doping substances in IOC-accredited laboratories for many years.
 The development and implementation of a state-supported sports doping program helped East Germany, with its small population, to become a world leader in sport during the 1970s and 1980s, winning a large number of Olympic and world gold medals and records.
 Another factor for success was the furtherance system for young people in the GDR.
 Sports teachers at school were encouraged to look for certain talents in children of ages 6 to 10.
 For older pupils it was possible to attend grammar schools with a focus on sports (for example sailing, football and swimming).

-Sports clubs were highly subsidized, especially sports in which international fame was possible.
-For example, the major leagues for ice hockey and basketball just included two teams each.
-Football was the most popular sport.
-Club football teams such as Dynamo Dresden, 1.
+Sports clubs were highly subsidized; the major leagues for ice hockey and basketball included only two teams each.
+Football was the most popular sport; club football teams such as Dynamo Dresden, 1.
 FC Magdeburg, FC Carl Zeiss Jena, 1.
 FC Lokomotive Leipzig, and BFC Dynamo had successes in European competition.
 Many East German players such as Matthias Sammer and Ulf Kirsten became integral parts of the reunified national football team.

 The East and the West also competed via sport.
 GDR athletes dominated several Olympic sports; the SV Dynamo club of the security agencies won more than 200 Olympic medals.
 Of special interest was the only football match between the Federal Republic of Germany and the German Democratic Republic, a first-round match during the 1974 FIFA World Cup, which the East won 1–0; but West Germany, the host, went on to win the World Cup.

 East Germany had a revolutionary technology for two-stroke engines called the expansion chamber, allowing them to win motorcycle races with little competition.
 Racer Ernst Degner defected to Japan, taking the technology secret with him over to Suzuki.
 After the defection, East German motorcycle racing effectively ended.